 Vincent was a troubled soul.
 He seemed to be at his best when he was out in a field somewhere, painting real life scenes and expanses of brilliant color.
-He drank too much, Cared little about his physical appearance.
-Often he spent hours upon hours painting without taking sustenance.
+He drank too much.
+He cared little about his physical appearance.
+He often spent hours upon hours painting without taking sustenance.
 He was prone to depression and was admitted to an asylum which brought him a certain amount of peace.
 Even in the hellish recesses of his heart, there dwelt an artist of great merit.
 If only he would’ve experienced the success during his lifetime.

 We all have God given abilities – talents and blessings freely created within us.
 Sometimes we have to look deeply inside to realize what we’re capable of.
 In the process of searching, we might be surprised at what we discover.